bluemelov1/KomplRechnernetze/README.md

     }
 }
 ```
 The last feature is the usage of additional paths.
 In the example above, the VyOS confiuration needs to have two matches to apply the NixOS path.
-First, the regular path according to the hirarchical structure of the VyOS configuration.
+First, the regular path according to the hierarchical structure of the VyOS configuration.
 Secondly all the paths that are given in the "additionalVyOSPath" value.
 This is a list of strings, where each stage is divided by a '#' and the "vyosValue" is seperated by a '='.
 Within that string you can continue using the '$X' placeholders as well as regular expressions.
 This feature allows to extract values from different positions in the VyOS configuration and save them into one NixOS path.

 ## Comparisons